 Porting from Visual Basic to Python

 To get started, open the Python Integrated Development Environment (IDLE), and open the spreadsheet with the original 10×10 multiplication table by entering the following four commands.
-Make sure the “MultiplicationTable.xlsx” spreadsheet is in your My Documents folder.
+Make sure the “MultiplicationTable.xlsx” spreadsheet is in your My Documents or Documents folder.

 import win32com.client as win32 excel = win32.gencache.EnsureDispatch('Excel.Application') wb = excel.Workbooks.Open('MultiplicationTable.xlsx') excel.Visible = True